Article written by Jackie Hunt Christensen.

 Some people newly diagnosed with Parkinson's disease avoid participating in support groups because they do not want to come face to face with what they fear will be their future.
 But the truth is, when you are part of a supportive group, you are the one who benefits because you are freeing yourself to get the information, encouragement and emotional reinforcement you need.
 And seeing people who have handled Parkinson-related problems with success is a good way to build up your own confidence.

-To find a Parkinson's disease support group in your area, check with your physician or area hospital or contact NPF's national Helpline (1-800-4PD-INFO).
+To find a Parkinson's disease support group in your area, check with your physician or area hospital or contact the Parkinson's Foundation Helpline at 1-800-4PD-INFO.
 Seek out groups organized by age or stage of disease.
 Chances are you will have more in common with these people.

 Start where you are